 Directions: I am going to say a sentence using a word you have heard in the read-alouds and the domain.
-First I will say the word and then use it in a sentence.
+First I will say the word, and then I will use it in a sentence.
 If I use the word correctly in my sentence, circle the smiling face.
 If I do not use the word correctly in my sentence, circle the frowning face.
 I will say each sentence two times.
 Let's do number one together.

-- Hardships: Hardships are difficult situations that cause discomfort or suffering. (smiling face) - 2.
+- Freight: Freight is goods like crops, coal, or wood that is moved in trucks, ships, or trains. (smiling face) - 2.
 Pioneers: The people who first settled in new areas of the frontier were called pioneers. (smiling face) - 3.
-Communicate: To communicate refers to how we move people or things from one place to another. (frowning face) - 4.
-Settled: To move to a new place and make it your home means to get settled. (smiling face) - 5.
-Territory: A region or area of land is called a territory. (smiling face) - Transportation: Transportation means to tell someone something. (frowning face)
+Steamboats: Steamboats sailed on the oceans. (frowning face) - 4.
+Settled: Settled means moved to a new place and made it your home. (smiling face) - 5.
+Generations: Generations are groups of people who are born and live during the same time. (smiling face) - Voyage: A voyage is a short trip. (frowning face)

-- 7. Route: The way we get from one place to another is called the route. (smiling face) - 8.
-Wagon train: A train that carries wagons is called a wagon train. (frowning face) - 9.
+- 7. Bison: Bison are also known as buffalo. (smiling face) - 8.
+Wagon train: A wagon train is a wagon that moves on train tracks. (frowning face) - 9.
 Canal: A canal is a waterway used to move things from place to place using boats. (smiling face) - 10.
-Landmarks: Objects or structures on land that are easy to recognize are called landmarks. (smiling face)
+Landmarks: Landmarks are popular places or structures that people can easily recognize. (smiling face)